Wednesday, 24 August 2011

 I still remember my shock when I had read this story.
 I do not remember who had written it or the names of the two characters, but I think that it was an example of really cruel revenge, for something very petty.

 Favourite films on the theme of revenge: I can think of an old Hindi film, that had the element of revenge, that I had liked very much.
 It was called Bandini (Prisoner, 1960) and was directed by Bimal Roy.
-The film was about a gentle and kind woman named Kalyani (a wonderful performance by Nutan), who comes to the city to look for her would-be husband and discovers that he has married someone else.
-She starts to work as a servant in that house, where the woman married to her would-be husband is a rich and ill tempered lady.
-One day Kalyani gets the news that her father is dead.
-When Kalyani is still numb with shock, the rich lady shouts abuses at her.
+The film was about a gentle and kind woman named Kalyani (a wonderful performance by Nutan), who comes to the city to look for her would-be husband and discovers that he has married someone else, a very rich woman.
+She starts to work as a servant in that house, and finds out that the woman married to her would-be husband is an ill tempered lady.
+One day Kalyani gets the news that her father is dead, While she is still numb with shock at the news, the rich lady shouts abuses at her.
 Suddenly unhinged with anger, Kalyani takes out rat poison and mixes it in the coffee of the rich lady, killing her.

 That film showed that sometimes circumstances can be such that even the gentle and kind person can become a killer.